BharadwajMahanthi/SDN-ML/README.md

 Software-Defined Networking (SDN) centralizes network control, allowing for dynamic, programmable network management.
 While SDN offers significant advantages, it also presents unique security challenges, such as Host Hijacking, ARP Poisoning, and DDoS attacks.
 This repository explores these vulnerabilities and proposes solutions, including the use of machine learning to enhance SDN security.

 This project utilizes the [Floodlight controller](https://github.com/successlab/topoguard-floodlight?tab=readme-ov-file), which integrates TopoGuard for enhanced security monitoring of the network topology.
+For the topology creation and management, we used the [Mininet](https://github.com/mininet/mininet) software by Bob Lantz.

 ## Features